 - Easter in the UK – Follow Toby to see how British children celebrate Easter.

-- Easter in Different Countries – Learn about Easter traditions in Sweden, England, Germany and Australia.
+- Easter in Different Countries – Learn about Easter traditions in other countries such as Spain, Brazil, Germany and Mexico.

 - Easter at the White House – Every year, the U.S. President and First Lady hold a special Easter celebration for kids in their garden!